 - Next, add the oil to a large frying pan but, don't heat it yet.

-- First, using a butcher knife, cut the chicken breasts lengthwise to make them thinner.
+- Then, using a butcher knife, cut the chicken breasts lengthwise to make them thinner.
 Then, pound them with a mallet or skip this part if you don't have one.

 - Meanwhile, sprinkle garlic powder, salt and pepper to each side of the chicken.